-The kill switch is an important security feature because it disconnects you from the internet as soon as your VPN connection breaks.
-This, therefore, prevents anyone from seeing your private data.
-Recently, Trust.Zone VPN has added extra DNS leak protection measures.
+Trust.Zone VPN has added extra DNS leak protection measures by offering to use its own DNS servers.
 With greater DNS leak protection, none of your information ever leaves the VPN’s gates.

 No server, regardless of where it happens to be located in the world, logs data on clients.
 This is to provide the guarantee that all your files are secure and that your anonymity and privacy are maintained at all times.
 No usage is ever traced back to your own personal IP address.

 Finally, a Warrant Canary on their website shows you that the VPN has never been asked to provide their users’ data to a government agency.
 Although this is an indicator of past security rather than future security, it shows that the Seychelles-based company is willing to be transparent about any data requests they receive.

 After running five different tests, we can firmly say that Trust.Zone VPN has no DNS or WebRTC leaks.
 It means that your IP address is safe while using this tool, which also has an in-built DNS leak protection feature.

 When it comes to the WebRTC leaks, you can disable this technology in most browsers.
 WebRTC is needed for real-time communication, such as VOIP, so please have this in mind.
 IPv6 can also be disabled on your computer, giving you the best protection.

 Granted, VPN speed is a contentious topic, but we can infer a thing or two from the server list and speed tests performed over a number of server locations.